 The Person Most Essential to Our Lifesaving Work: You

-We’re making an impact in Cameroon, Syria and many other areas around the world in desperate need of conditions that meet the most basic living standards.
-The clean water we all need to survive — to drink, to bathe, to grow food without risking disease — is an essential human necessity.
+We’re making an impact in Lebanon, Syria, Uganda, and many other areas around the world in desperate need of conditions that meet the most basic living standards.
+The clean water we all need to survive—to drink, to bathe, to grow food without risking disease—is an essential human necessity.
 Here’s what we’re accomplishing thanks to your support:

 - Installing new wells and rebuilding damaged water and sewer lines